 It’s all of those things and then some.
 And I know.
-I had to do that at 52 years without a penny to my name.
+I had to do that at 52 years old without a penny to my name.
 I had zippo, zilch, nudda.
 Except for hope.
-I had a small shred of hope that I clung on to for dear life.
+I had a tiny shred of hope that I clung to for dear life.

 When you have to start over at 50 with no money (and alone)

-I never once thought in a million years that I’d be starting over again.
-I mean, when I threw my husband out 31 odd years ago I kinda had to start over but it was a lot easier then.
+I never once thought in a million years that I would have to start over at 50.
+I mean, when I threw my husband out 31 odd years ago, I kinda had to start over, but it was a lot easier then.
 Or so it seemed anyway.

-I had to scramble to find an apartment, find things to put in my apartment, hopefully for free because I couldn’t afford shit.
+I had to scramble to find an apartment and find things to put in my apartment, hopefully for free, because I couldn’t afford anything.
 I had to find someone to help me move what little belongings I did have remaining at the old house with my ex.